Visiting Researcher Program

 - Successful applications will include details of a well-defined scholarly project and methodology.

 - Candidates who would require a “faculty supervisor” are advised to consider alternative opportunities at other institutions.

 General Program Benefits

-All Visiting Researchers enjoy access to the Edward Bennett Williams Law Library, as well as access to the Lexis Nexis and Westlaw databases.
-The law library is one of the largest academic law libraries in the United States, with a collection of over 1,000,000 volumes and many of the newest technological innovations in information retrieval.
-Collections of note include an extensive American tax collection and a historical and archival area called Special Collections.
-The law library also houses a comprehensive foreign and international law collection.
+All Visiting Researchers enjoy access to the Edward Bennett Williams Law Library as well as access to the Lexis Nexis and Westlaw databases.
+The Edward Bennett Williams Law Library is one of the largest academic law libraries in the United States, with a collection of over 1,000,000 volumes and many of the newest technological innovations in information retrieval.
+Collections of note include an extensive American Tax collection and a historical and archival area called Special Collections.
+The library also houses a comprehensive foreign and international law collection.
 Special orientation presentations are available for visitors and are designed to maximize the effectiveness of the use of the research sources available at Georgetown.

-Visiting Researchers are given access to the libraries and all the collections available to our students in those libraries, except that no materials may be removed from the library and no inter-library loan privileges will be granted.
-Visiting Researchers may be given study carrels in the library, to which materials can be checked out.
-Visitors can use their own laptop computers and printers in the library space, and can connect to Georgetown's wireless internet network.
+Visiting Researchers are given access to the library and all the collections available to our students in the library, except that no materials may be removed from the library and no inter-library loan privileges will be granted.
+Visiting Researchers may be given study carrels in the Williams Library, to which materials can be checked out.
+Visitors can use their own laptop computers and printers in the library space, and can connect to Georgetown’s wireless internet network.
 However, study desks are not secured areas and we would not suggest that personal items be left unattended.
 There are also computers and printers available to the entire academic community at various sites in the library.

 Visiting Researchers are welcome to attend the many general academic and other public events at the Law Center.
 They may also audit one course with permission of the instructor.